Discover/Spotrac API

 Common use cases

-• Build a salary cap tracker that aggregates cap hit fields across all 32 rosters for a given year
+• Build a salary cap tracker that aggregates cap hits across all 32 teams using get_team_roster and get_player_contract.

-• Identify players with high dead cap figures by parsing the dead cap table returned in get_player_contract
+• Compare dead cap figures for released players by parsing the dead cap table returned in get_player_contract.

 Pricing & limitsSee full pricing →